- General Information for Incoming RC Students

 - RC Academic Services

 - RC Academic Standards

 On this page, you can find some helpful links and information for incoming RC

 RC Information for Incoming Students

-ONSP International Orientation -- Keep in mind that your schedule will be a bit different since you will also be attending RC student orientation.)
+ONSP International Orientation -- Keep in mind that your schedule will be a bit different since you will also be attending your individual RC Advising Date.

 UM International Center